7RU7H/Archive/Brain-Hacking/Question-Based-Methodologies/Question-Based-Penetration-Testing-Methodology.md

 				- [[Windows-Registry]] control
 				- `/etc/`, `/usr`, `/var`
 		- What processes are running?
-			- Is anything running as `root` or `system` account
+			- Is anything running as `root` or `nt system` or target-relevant account
 		- User Files
 			- Home directories
 			- External to home directory owned files
 		- Environment Variables
-			- PATH variable misconfigurations and traversal algorithm issues
+			- `PATH=` variable misconfigurations and traversal algorithm issues
 			- Container credentials
 			- Container Network information
 		- Scheduled tasks?
 			- What does the task do and interact with **directing**, **subsequently** and as a **by-product-of-either**?
 			- Are able to hijack anything on the *entire chain*?
 		- Networking?
 			- What does the segmentation entail for access?
 			- Current IP addressing information
 			- What sockets are in use?
 			- What sockets are we able to control if any?
 			- Anything interesting in the `/etc/hosts` file?
 			    - Is the host joined to an Active Directory domain?
 			- Are there any interesting network connections to other systems in the internal network or even outside the network?
 			- What does access is potential gained from using [[Port-Redirection-And-Tunnelling]]
 			- If we domain or network joined what ports are exposed to localhost, but not remote host?